Snapshots are point in time representations of Shares. Here are some benefits of Snapshots.

 Creating a Snapshot¶

 Using Rockstor’s Scheduled Tasks system it is also possible to schedule Snapshot creation automatically at a predefined time and frequency similar to cronjobs in Linux.
-To find out more, see Create a Snapshot Task or see this video.
+To find out more, see Create a Snapshot Task.

 You can also schedule Snapshots such that the frequency decreases over time.
 For example, you can schedule 12 hourly Snapshots during the day, 4 weekly, 12 monthly and 2 yearly and so on.
 To find out more, see Multi Period Snapshots.